joseph-flinn/site/frontend/posts/retro-failure-effective-feedback.md

 In fact, the two core ideas in Systems Thinking are feedback loops and system goals (Meadows 2009).
 Feedback can come in many forms (team metrics, success/failure of projects, verbal feedback, etc).
-A manager's responsibility is to build and maintain these feedback loops to benefit the team and to fill any gaps with verbal feedback that metrics and other feedback framework miss.
+A manager's responsibility is to build and maintain these feedback loops to benefit the team and to fill any gaps with verbal feedback that metrics and other feedback frameworks miss.

 I believe that expectations are the most delicate of the three areas in managing for high performance.
 As a new manager, I wrestled with how to set expectations, what expectations were